-Asus Zephyrus G15 vs M16: This is a smackdown between the Asus Rog Zephyrus M16 Vs Asus Rog Zephyrus G15 with the AMD Ryzen inside.
+Here is the Asus Zephyrus G15 vs M16 comparison overview and this is a smackdown between the Asus Rog Zephyrus M16 Vs Asus Rog Zephyrus G15 with the AMD Ryzen inside.
 This one was a bit hit several months ago

-So, lets first talk about what’s the same because there is a lot of that these use the same identical casing and in fact even the interior mother board layout is much the same heat sink heat pipe assembly.
+So, let’s first talk about what’s the same because there is a lot of that use the same casing and in fact, even the interior motherboard layout is much the same heat sink heat pipe assembly.

 Asus Zephyrus G15 vs M16

-Asus Zephyrus G15 vs M16: The same two M.2 SSD slots single ram slot, because some of the ram is soldered on board with each of these
+The same two M.2 SSD slots single ram slot because some of the rams are soldered on board with each of these

 Same keyboard same trackpad though the feel is ever so slightly different because the m16 has a rubbery interior coating and the trackpad has that to match it as well